-Guddi says "RISE has given me a chance to teach and learn both.
-AROH Foundation's influence and coordination towards society, environment and poor children has brought change to a greater extend in my life which cannot be expressed in words.
+In her own words, "AROH's influence and coordination towards society, environment and poor children has brought a great transformation in my life which cannot be expressed in words.
 The concept of bringing under privileged children to mainstream and for continuous enhancement of educators like me has been a regular process.
-Today, I look at myself sometimes and I myself feel very happy & proud that I'm teaching the children to achieve their morals and goals & supporting my father foremost.
-Additionally, I thank RISE from the bottom of my heart that they recruited me and made me one of the members of RISE."
+The confidence level of all educators and children is high.
+I thank AROH for giving an opportunity where I can nourish just not my dreams but an opportunity to craft 50 other lives too."

-Mohit, an evolved kid
+Tanish, an evolved kid